 - ½ teaspoon peppermint extract

 - Use a 4-quart slow cooker.
-Add the milk and half-and-half to the insert, and then stir in the chocolate chips, and sugar.
+Add 4 cups milk and 4 cups half-and-half to the insert, and then stir in 16 ounces chocolate chips, and 2 Tablespoons sugar.
 Add a dash of salt.
-If making flavored hot chocolate, add the peanut butter, or spices, or mint now also.
+If making flavored hot chocolate, add ½ cup peanut butter, or ½ teaspoon cinnamon, ⅛ teaspoon of cayenne, or ½ teaspoon mint now also.

 - Stir everything together until the peanut butter has somewhat broken up a little